 Chinese characters are often composed of abstractly stylized pictograms.
-For instance, the word “Home” in Chinese is “Jia1” (click the link to see 43 other words with this sound–the number one means that sound is made with the first tone.).
-Jia1 is called “ie” in Japanese.
-The character is composed of two simpler symbols: Roof & Pig.
+For instance, the word “home” in Chinese is “Jia1” (click the link to see 43 other words with this sound–the number one means that sound is made with the first tone.).
+The beauty of characters is that people of different languages can see character and read in their own language.
+So Jia1 [the Chinese pronunciation] is pronounce “ie” in Japanese.

-Atheists love talking about pareidolia as if the phenomena is a cognitive defect.
-But I contend that seeing familiarity amidst noise is a useful memory trick and thus a desirable cognitive skill (although if is too frequently misused).
-After all, it is pareidolia that let humans see mythic figures in the sky to help them memorize the stars to use for navigation and calendars.
+But speaking of pareidolia, religious people often see their favorite saints and founders in the oddest places: toast, window panes and clouds.
+And atheists love making fun of these pareidolia as if the phenomena is an unforgivable cognitive defect.
+But I contend that seeing familiarity amidst noise is a useful memory trick and thus a desirable cognitive skill (although it is frequently misused).
+For instance, it is pareidolia thinking that let humans see mythic figures in the sky to help them memorize the stars to use for navigation and calendars.

 Anyway, back to my story: In ancient China, and still in rural china, families raise their animals below or near their house.
 Thus a building with animals is typically a home.
 And we know that many human viruses jump to us from places where animals live close to humans — as in China.

-Or, indeed, I guess you don’t have to live with the animals to be affected by them.
-Chinese people would not kiss a pig.
-But Americans with all their public displays of affectionate behavior could be the culprit too (smile).
 I am not trying to add to the Swine flu mania — and I trust it remains an exaggerated threat used by everyone from religious groups to governments to better themselves.
-But all the talk of the flu reminded me about how the Chinese character for “Home” is a good mnemonic for flu vectors and this a good springboard to speak of pareidolia.
+But all the talk of the flu reminded me about how the Chinese character for “home” is a good mnemonic for flu vectors and this was good springboard to speak of pareidolia.
 So there you go!
 Hope someone enjoyed it.

 Egyptian Government Actions